 - Please note – it is your responsibility to ensure that all permissions from individuals depicted in photographs have been agreed in advance.

 - Submissions are sent on the understanding that they may be catalogued and archived as part of the Ryedale Folk Museum’s permanent collection.
 If Ryedale Folk Museum wishes to place your items into its permanent collection we will discuss that with you and ask you to complete some simple object entry paperwork.
 We do not expect this to take place until late 2020.

 - Submissions are sent on the understanding they may be included in social media feeds and a physical exhibition to be developed in the future.

 - Your contact details will be held in accordance with the Data Protection Act and they will only be used for the purpose of contacting you in relation to your submission and for no other reason.

 We are looking for trustees to join our friendly and dedicated Board, to help oversee the management of Ryedale Folk Museum and be involved in shaping the future of the museum, to ensure that we can continue to be a thriving venue for visitors and the local community for the next fifty years and beyond.

 We welcome applications from people with a wide range of skills and experience.
-At this time, we are particularly seeking a new Treasurer and Secretary for the board, as well as new trustees with skills and experience in:
+At this time, we are particularly seeking a new Secretary for the board.

 However, if you are interested in a trustee role and feel that you have different skills to contribute, please apply, as all applications will be considered.